JieyuWu/ToyotaMod/SSH.md

 ## Advanced
 You can download the id_rsa key [from the openpilot repo.](https://github.com/commaai/openpilot/blob/master/tools/ssh/key/id_rsa) With that key, you can SSH in as root on port 8022.
 If you're using [PuTTY](https://en.m.wikipedia.org/wiki/PuTTY), use [this file.](https://github.com/commaai/openpilot/blob/master/tools/ssh/key/id_rsa.ppk)

-Just save the above key as a text file, name it "key.pem" or anything you like;
+Make sure you have **not** added any GitHub usernames to your comma two Authorized SSH Keys, then, under Unix/Linux environment, or macOS terminal:

-1) Under Unix/Linux environment, or Mac terminal, please run: $ chmod 600 key.pem (otherwise the system will think the text file is not safe).
+1) Save the key file above as a text file and name it something like key.pem

-2) To connect to your comma two using this key, save the text above to a blank text file and name the file key.pem.
-(Just make save it into the same working directory, to check using commands `pwd` and `ls`.
+2) Run $ chmod 600 key.pem (otherwise the system will think the text file is not safe).

-Then get the IP address of your comma two in settings under settings > wifi > advanced (please make sure your comma two and your computer connect to the same WiFi).
+Then get the IP address of your comma two from `Settings > WiFi > Open WiFi Settings > More Options > Options (top right icon) > Advanced` (please make sure your comma two and your computer connect to the same WiFi).

 3) To check your connection: $ ping the comma two IP address, like `ping 192.168.1.100`; please try a couple of times until you see the data exchanging. like:
 ```